 These are the major events that've been called off or postponed due to Covid-19

-Events around the world are being cancelled or postponed to prevent the spread of the novel coronavius which has so far claimed more than 4, 700 lives globally.
+Events around the world are being cancelled or postponed to prevent the spread of the novel coronavirus which has so far claimed more than 6,000 lives globally.

 Western Cape events affected by Covid-19:

-- The Jewish Literary Festival planned for Sunday 15 March in Cape Town has been postponed.
+- The Jewish Literary Festival postponed.

-- PAW Patrol Live at the Grand Arena in Cape Town on 11 and 12 April has been cancelled.
+- PAW Patrol Live at the Grand Arena cancelled.

-- Author Christy Lefteri pulled out of the ongoing Woordfees festival in Stellenbosch ending on Sunday 15 March.
+- Author Christy Lefteri pulled out of the ongoing Woordfees festival in Stellenbosch.

-- The Cape Town International Jazz Festival is putting in protocols and awaiting instruction from the NCID.

-- UCT and Stellenbosch University call off graduation ceremonies for March and April.
+- UCT and Stellenbosch University call off graduation ceremonies for March and April and suspend lectures.

 - Cape Town International Jazz Festival postponed indefinitely.